The Hillman Medical Education Fund

 Hillman Scholars and Leadership Awards

 The Hillman Fund supports university scholarships for outstanding students, who have demonstrated leadership potential in their field.
-One scholar is completing his Residency in Family medicine in Makerere and will take over their rural Family medicine teaching facility next year.
-The other is a young nursing student just beginning her training.
+Our first scholar, Dr Vicent Okuuny, has graduated with a Masters degree in Family medicine in Makerere and has taken over the the position of head Physician at the rural Family medicine teaching facility next year.
+The other is a young nursing student who came top of her class in her first year and is well on her way to completing year 2 of her training.
 We supply funding for 3 Ugandan researchers to attend the annual East African Family Medicine Conference.
 We award Hillman Prizes to Medical and Paediatric Students in Kenya.
 We fund the health research projects of past and present Hillman Scholars.
-Projects includ a Child Malnutrition Study and Training in Rural Uganda, and An Ebola Preparedness Training and Study Program around Kampala.
+Projects including a Child Malnutrition Study and Training in Rural Uganda, and An Ebola Preparedness Training and Study Program around Kampala.

 Frontier Primary Healthcare was supported by HMEF for several years.
 We provided flood relief and funds for safe motherhood programs.
 They are now fully funded and doing important work with refugees in the Pakistan/Afghan Borders